bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 **TIm Ruffing:** 00:17:46

 What we do instead is based on an idea that's pretty old already.
-It appeared shortly after the CEMENTS.
+It appeared shortly after the DC-nets.

 **Audience 1:** 00:18:05